Dark photon dark matter from flattened axion potentials: Discussion and conclusions

 We have proposed a novel and efficient mechanism for the production of ultralight dark photon DM in the early universe, driven by an oscillating scalar field with a flattened, unbounded potential.
 Such potentials naturally arise in multiscalar extensions of field theory and in various string theory constructions, and they allow for initial field displacement significantly larger than the characteristic mass scale $f_\phi$.
 Our framework relies on a moderately large initial misalignment of the homogeneous scalar field, which facilitates dark photon production through parametric resonance.
 This enhancement results from both the large amplitude of oscillations and the delayed onset of scalar field oscillations.
 We have shown that, depending on the interplay between the axion–dark photon coupling and the role of axion self-resonance, dark photons can be efficiently produced via either broad/tachyonic resonance from the homogeneous oscillating background field, or narrow resonance localized within oscillons.
 As demonstrated by our lattice simulations, the latter channel becomes particularly effective when the coupling satisfies $\alpha\gtrsim 2$.

 In this setup, dark photons can account for a substantial fraction of the total DM abundance, amounting to up to $\gtrsim \mathcal O(10)\%$, for a wide range of mass ratios, $m_X/m_\phi \sim \mathcal O (10^{-3}$--$1)$.
-Our result provides a viable and less fine-tuned mechanism for generating ultralight dark photon DM, consistent with existing cosmological and astrophysical constraints.
+Our result provides a viable and less fine-tuned mechanism for generating ultralight dark photon DM with masses $m_X \gtrsim 10^{-18} \mathrm{eV}$ as the dominant DM component, while remaining consistent with existing cosmological and astrophysical constraints.

+Our scenario remains valid under different hierarchies of initial fluctuations between the axion and the transverse components of the dark photon field, denoted $\delta\phi$ and $\delta X_\pm$.
+The most natural expectation is $\delta\phi \gg \delta X_\pm$ since the axion acquires relatively large curvature fluctuations from its homogeneous background.
+In this regime, axion self-resonance is highly efficient unless the coupling is sufficiently large, and dark photon production can persist within oscillons.
+Additional sources of field fluctuations include, for example, inflationary fluctuations (for axions only) and vacuum fluctuations.
+Depending on the hierarchy, dark photon production may proceed through either channel discussed earlier.
+See section \ref{sec:model} for more details on initial conditions.

+From the point of view of ultraviolet completions, achieving an effective axion-dark photon coupling of order unity in eq.~\eqref{eq:action} can be done naturally in several models.
+As we discuss in appendix \ref{sec:coupling}, a dimensionless parametrization of the coupling in a U(1) dark sector includes an anomaly coefficient $C_\mathrm{D}$, a dark fine-structure constant $\alpha_\mathrm{D}$, and an enhancement factor $j$ coming from additional dynamics, such as the clockwork mechanism \cite{Agrawal:2018vin, Choi:2015fiu, Higaki:2016yqk} or mixing with another scalar.
+New states introduced in these ultraviolet completions should align with collider, cosmological or perturbative consistency requirements.

-In this work we do not assume any particular origin of the dark photon mass (e.g., Higgs, Stueckelberg, or Proca).\footnote{If the vector mass is generated via a Higgs mechanism, it is argued that the formation of vortices can disrupt the viability of dark photons as dark matter \cite{East:2022rsi}.
-We do not concern about this possibility here.} Future work may investigate this scenario assuming a particular dark photon mass origin and the associated observable signatures, such as gravitational wave production, impacts on small-scale structure formation, and potential signals in direct or indirect DM detection experiments.
+In this work we do not assume any particular origin of the dark photon mass (e.g., Higgs, Stueckelberg, or Proca), since dark photon production in our scenario relies only on the presence of a nonzero mass term for the vector field.
+However, if the mass arises through a Higgs mechanism, additional effects may become relevant.
+In particular, the presence of a dark Higgs field opens the possibility of topological defect formation, such as vortices or cosmic strings, which can affect the abundance, phenomenology, and stability of dark photon DM.
+In fact, vortex formation has been argued to jeopardize the viability of Higgsed dark photon DM \cite{East:2022rsi, Cyncynates:2023zwj, Cyncynates:2024yxm}, making alternative realizations such as the one explored here especially compelling.
+While our results on axion-induced resonance remain valid in the Higgs case, a full treatment would require incorporating the additional dynamics of the dark Higgs sector.
+Future work may investigate this scenario and the associated observable signatures, such as gravitational wave production, impacts on small-scale structure formation, and potential signals in direct or indirect DM detection experiments.
 These investigations will offer new insights for probing the dark sector, and provide with a new channel for the production of ultralight vector fields.